 Where Was the Justification for Taking Another 10%?

 Creative Market seems like they’re trying to capture more and more funds for their executives, all on the backs of their creators.
 Did I notice a change in marketing or sales when they claimed they were investing more by taking an extra 10% of our sales?
 No. There was absolutely no change.
 This is also why I’ll never recommend Creative Market for creatives.
 Find somewhere else that is much more financially prosperous for your hard work!

 Many of us are closing up shop.
 Jennifer at HYD let me know that her site and sales went much better after closing up her shop (she has only a few designs left on there that thieves have already pirated).
 More traffic to her own website, and a 100% cut minus processing fees with her merchant provider.

-As a creative, I had to take a stand.
+Thank you for taking the time to read this Creative Market review.
 I love that you may have found me on there, but I had to close up shop on principle.
 It’s not right to download files, demand a refund, and then continue to use the product.
 That takes away from my kids’ plates, and I can’t support that.
-CreativeMarket has long lived off of our talent and creativity, and this has got to stop.
+Creative Market has long lived off of our talent and creativity, and this has got to stop.

 All of my designs are available through a membership, or my shop.
 I welcome you to support and enjoy my designs there on those platforms, and thank you for your understanding in advance.